hackerguy/SparkHandsOnLab/README.md

 <img src="https://github.com/hackerguy/SparkHandsOnLab/blob/master/images/SparkLogo.jpg">
 #Spark Hands on Lab

-In this hands on lab, you will use a public data set of car accidents in the United States to perform hands on exercises with the Apache Spark service on Bluemix using a Python notebook.
+In this lab, you will use a public data set of car accidents in the United States to perform hands on exercises with the Apache Spark service on Bluemix using a Python notebook.

 # Instructions: